cpjobling/eg-150-textbook/setup/setup.md

 magic(10)
 ```

-If you wish to further test the Matlab interface, download this file from the `Calysto/matlab_kernel` repository [matlab_kernel.ipynb](https://github.com/Calysto/matlab_kernel/blob/master/matlab_kernel.ipynb), open it in Jupyter and run the whole notebook.
+If you wish to further test the MATLAB interface, download this file from the `Calysto/matlab_kernel` repository [matlab_kernel.ipynb](https://github.com/Calysto/matlab_kernel/blob/master/matlab_kernel.ipynb), open it in Jupyter and run the whole notebook.

 If *you* have any problems, send me a message through the Teams page for the EG-247 Course.